Farzan-Far/Farzan-Far/README.md

 ## About Me
 I'm a DevOps Engineer and Java Developer

-## Let's collaborate with each other 🤝
+## Let's collaborate! 🤝
-So fork my projects and let's develop to the beyond 🌌
+Fork my projects and let's build something amazing together. 🌌